 Arundel Community Development Services, Inc. (ACDS) prepared the Local Fiscal Year 2024 Action Plan on behalf of Anne Arundel County in accordance with 24 CFR Part 91 and the County Citizen Participation Plan.
 The Anne Arundel County Consolidated Plan FY 2021 - FY 2025 was developed in consultation with representatives from a wide variety of agencies and persons who might impact or be affected by its implementation.
 The planning process for the Annual Action Plan involves ongoing consultation and information gathering from a multitude of entities throughout the year as staff participates in community meetings, holds public hearings to encourage public participation, and stays in communication with stakeholders.
 Provide a concise summary of the jurisdiction's activities to enhance coordination between public and assisted housing providers and private and governmental health, mental health and service agencies.

-Both ACDS and the Housing Commission of Anne Arundel County (Housing Commission) attend monthly Core Group meetings with County agencies and affiliates, including the Mental Health Agency, the Department of Health, the Department of Social Services (DSS) and the Department of Aging and Disabilities.
+Both ACDS and the Housing Commission of Anne Arundel County (Housing Commission) attend quarterly or bi-monthly Core Group meetings with County agencies and affiliates, including County Executive staff, the Partnership for Children, Youth and Families, the Mental Health Agency, the Department of Health, the Department of Social Services (DSS) and the Department of Aging and Disabilities.
 This facilitates a high level of coordination with the County Executive and agency department heads to address issues affecting public and assisted housing programs and initiatives.
 As part of regular project development and implementation, ACDS and the Housing Commission work with various nonprofit organizations providing wrap around services and case management support.